 12. Will you truly only be loyal to me (not the seller)?
 Will you guarantee that any information I give you will be kept confidential and guarantee your undivided loyalty?

 13. Will I see you again after my offer is accepted?
 How do you view your role after we negotiate an accepted offer (prior to close of escrow)?
 Will you be helping me with my investigation of the home, inspections, reviewing disclosures and reports, going to appointments with me, etc.?

 14. What neighborhoods do you work in?

 15. Will you ever become a dual agent while working for me?
-How would you represent me as a buyer client for properties listed with your firm?
+How would you represent me as a buyer client for properties listed with your brokerage?
 Will you change your relationship with me to "dual agency"?
 How might that affect your ability to negotiate on my behalf for those properties?

 16. Are other home buyers happy with your services?
 Do you have references from other buyers who have used your services?
 Do you have an association membership that has a published code of ethics or standards of practice?

 Also Read: Buyer's Agent vs. Exclusive Buyer's Agent